CoreyWarren/DigitalOcean_Django_Tutorial_Markdown/README.md

 Connect to the droplet thru the crappy web terminal that DO gives you.

-You are now connected to the server, and PuTTy has opened a new terminal with ROOT access to your DigitalOcean server.
+You are now connected to the server, with a new terminal with ROOT access to your DigitalOcean server.
 >

 > Add user: